jamesoyanna/Crud-app-Auth/README.md

-## Smart Invoice Application
+## CrudApp-with-Login-Auth-system Application

 ### About Project
-This project is an easy-to-use fullstack Online Invoicing application for creating and Sending invoices to customers, suiteable for Startups, Business Owners and Freelancers.
+This project is a fullstack CRUD application with login authentication built with React, Express, Nodejs, Mong0DB.

 ## Application Features
--Add Customers or clients.
+-Create an Account.
+- Login system
-- Create a new invoice
+- Create a task.
-- Compose and quote invoice.
+-Update a task
+-Delete a task
+-Complete a task
--Authentication using jsonwebtoken
+-Authentication with jsonwebtoken
-- Send invoice to customer via Email
+- Email verification
-- Download invoice as PDF.
--Record Payment
--Using Signup and Login
--

 ## Application Functionalities
-- You firstly add a customer you would want to send an invoice to.
-Create an invoice to send to the customer.
-Add the billing information, item description, amount, quantity and discount if any.

-You can also add more items, edit or delete item from your invoice.
-By clicking on the Send Invoice button, you can send invoice via email to the customer.
-You can also download the invoice as PDF.
+Login to the application with the below credentials.
+OR Create an account with an email.
+If you are creating an account, you will to check your email to verify your acccount.

-#### Live view of the application Demo can be found here- [Smart Invoice Landing Page](https://smart-invoice-bc1fb.web.app)
+#### Live view of the application Demo can be found here- [Crud-App-Auth](https://crud-app-auth.netlify.app)

 ### Login Credentials:
 ##### Username: admin@gmail.com,